Investigating the amplitude and rotation of the phase spiral in the Milky Way outer disc: The Gaia phase spiral

 \subsection{Chemical composition of the phase spiral}

 Figure~\ref{fig:metal_spiral} shows the $Z$-$V_Z$ phase plane coloured by the mean global metallicity for the sample of stars that we have metallicities for in the same three ranges in angular momentum as in Fig.~\ref{fig:phase_spiral_and_alpha_LZ}.
 A similar, but weaker, spiral pattern can be seen here.
 We observe that stars in the phase spiral have a slightly higher metallicity than those outside the pattern, indicating a common origin between the stars in the arm of the phase spiral and those in the Galactic thin disc.
 A clear decreasing trend in mean metallicity with angular momentum can also be seen.
 The similarities between the spiral patterns in Figs.~\ref{fig:phase_spiral_and_alpha_LZ} and \ref{fig:metal_spiral} are noteworthy but not surprising as stars in the Galactic thin disc are known to have higher metallicity and the phase spiral is assumed to be a perturbation of the Galactic disc which moves stars away from the midplane.
 They both show stars in the same angular momentum ranges and the same phase spiral pattern appears.
 In the left panel, the central region of phase space (the thin disc) shows high [M/H] values.
 In this panel, an arm of the phase spiral can be seen emerging from the top of this central region, at about $Z \approx -300$\,pc, $V_Z \approx 20$\,km s$^{-1}$.
 In the middle panel, a one-armed spiral is visible in stars with mean metallicity of $\langle \mathrm{[M/H]} \rangle \approx-0.15$ against a background of $\langle \mathrm{[M/H]} \rangle \approx-0.22$.
 This panel lacks the high metallicity region in the centre of the phase plane, instead having the region of highest metallicity be in the arm of the phase spiral.
 Even the less dense gap between the wraps of the phase spiral arm is visible as a darker curve near the centre of the phase plane.
+In contrast to the left panel, this one does not have the highest value in the very centre of the phase plane but shows a small decrease instead.
 The right panel shows a faint trace of a spiral arm at $Z \approx 500$\,pc, $V_Z\,{\approx}\,-20$\,km s$^{-1}$.
 Note that the colour scale in this panel is shifted slightly towards lower metallicity values in order to bring out the remaining structure.